 Great Bridge Lock Park

-In 2004, the National Park Service added Great Bridge Lock Park to its Chesapeake Bay Gateways Network due to its historic and ecological significance.
+This isn't just a pretty place - it's historically significant too.
+In 2004, the National Park Service added Great Bridge Lock Park to its Chesapeake Bay Gateways Network because of its historic and ecological importance.

-It is recognized as the southernmost estuary in the Gateway Network and the southernmost explored point on the National Park Service's Captain John Smith National Historic Waterways Trail.
+It holds the distinction of being the southernmost estuary in the Gateway Network and the southernmost explored point on the Captain John Smith National Historic Waterways Trail.

 All Features & Facilities